 Reasons for Using Animation

-Educational psychologist Richard Lowe (2004) writes that there are basically two main reasons for using instructional animations—affective and cognitive.
+Educational psychologist Richard Lowe (2004) writes that there are basically two main reasons for using animations for learning—affective and cognitive.

 Animations will attract and capture attention because motion is one of the primary attributes of a graphic that makes viewers take notice.
 Animations can also increase motivation because of their novelty.
 When they are humorous, they create a positive affect.